Aritzia

 • It’s taken insufficient steps to remediate its links to cotton sourced from Xinjiang, a region in China at risk of Uyghur forced labour.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Aritzia “Not Good Enough”.
+Here we rate Aritzia “It’s a Start”.
 These are a few factors influencing its score:

 • It has a formal policy aligned with the Five Freedoms of animal welfare and clear implementation mechanisms in place.